 From former and current personnel who shape the conversation about information technology/cyber security, to the private industry leaders developing new and innovative solutions to the problems of today and tomorrow, no other event gives you such high-level access to both ends of this spectrum.
 If you have cyber or cutting edge IT solutions to offer, you should be at AFITC.

 Interested in becoming an Exhibitor at AFITC, showcasing your best ideas and solutions, and building relationship and networking?
 You can find out more information about exhibiting at the AFITC or register to attend this year’s AFITC.

-Lt Gen Steven Kwast wants to warmly welcome all attendees to the AFITC 2017.
-As the host of the 2016 AFITC Conference, Lt Gen Kwast understands the challenges we face as well as the enormous opportunity Air Force Information Technology & Cyberpower Conference presents.
+Lt Gen Steven Kwast wants to warmly welcome all attendees to the 2017 AFITC Conference.
+In 2016, Lt Gen Kwast and Mr. David Aldridge co-hosted the AFITC Conference.
+Lt Gen Kwast understands the challenges we face as well as the enormous opportunity Air Force Information Technology & Cyberpower Conference presents.

 This year’s venue is the Renaissance Montgomery Hotel and Spa, adjacent to the Convention Center, at the epicenter of all Montgomery has to offer.

-Mayor Todd Strange welcomes AFITC Conference, and the city of Montgomery, longtime home of the AFITC, is delighted to continue to host this historic event.
+Mayor Todd Strange welcomes AFITC Conference, and the city of Montgomery, longtime home of the AFITC, is delighted to continue to host this important event.

 Catch up on some of the exciting new developments taking place in Montgomery, from Randall George, CEcD, President of the Montgomery Chamber of Commerce.

 Have a Twitter account?
 Join the conversation or follow this year’s conference on Twitter by using the hashtag #AFITC17